ValentinBUFFA/AutoTag/README.md

 *Usage:*
 Start the program using `python3 autotag_dl.py` and Ctrl+C youtube links to automatically download and correct metadata on it.
 Note that to stop the process you can Ctrl+C `exit`.
+Now supports playlists links!